Dashlane Password Manager Review 2023

 Password Health

-Dashlane's Password Health serves as a virtual bulletin board for your passwords.
-The number of points, displayed in large numbers, keeps you informed about how secure each of your passwords is.
+This feature provides you with status updates for your passwords.
+You can see how secure each password is by the number of points it has.
 This score relates to each password's complexity and other factors, such as how often you've used the same password.
-Passwords rated as weak should be changed as quickly as possible, either manually or with the automatic password changer.
+Change weak passwords as quickly as possible, either manually or with "Password Changer".

-Premium users can take advantage of a rather ominous-sounding feature called "Dark Web Monitoring", which tasks Dashlane's security experts with checking whether your data or passwords have been misused on the 'Dark Web'.
+All subscribers get "Dark Web Monitoring", which tasks Dashlane's security experts with checking whether your data or passwords have been misused on the Dark Net.

 Password Sharing

-Individual entries or entire categories can be shared with other Dashlane users in the Sharing Center.
-In addition, you can grant these users limited or full access, with the former being able to use shared data sets, but not modify or share them.
+Individual entries or entire categories can be shared with other Dashlane users in the "Sharing Center".
+You can also grant these users limited or full access.
+Those with limited access will be able to use shared data sets, but not modify or share them.

-You can share passwords and other data sets with friends and family with just a few clicks.
+Share passwords and other data sets with friends and family with just a few clicks.

 VPN

-As of the time of writing, the VPN was only accessible via Dashlane's desktop version, with no date set for its return to all of the software's components.
+As of the time of writing, the VPN is only accessible via Dashlane's desktop version, with no date set for its return to all of the software's components.
 For that reason, it remains to be seen whether the VPN will be integrated into the browser extension.

 Taken together, Dashlane comes loaded with practical features, offering one of the best packages out there.
 Unfortunately, some of these features are behind paywalls.